 - Security: The Segway uses an electronic key system.
 The key, which looks something like a car lighter, stores a 128-bit encrypted digital code.
 The vehicle won't start unless the key is plugged into its port.
 The key can also store settings for vehicle operation.
 Segways include one key for "beginner mode," where the vehicle has a lower maximum speed, and one key for "experienced mode."
 Segway plans to offer programmable keys down the road, which well let users store particular operation settings.

 - Chassis: The Segway's sensitive electronic equipment is housed in a sturdy die-cast aluminum chassis.
 According to Segway, the chassis can withstand 7 tons of force.

 - Control shaft: The aluminum shaft that holds up the Segway's handlebars can be adjusted to different heights.
 Riders can attach clips to the shaft to carry bags or other cargo.

-For information on the development of the Segway and the story of its creator, check out the links on the next page.
+For information on the development of the Segway and the story of its creator, check out the links below.